sjoleary/OLab/content/_index.md

 #### 3. Nobody is expected to not make any mistakes, everybody is expected to learn from them.

-(*also, nobody has time to make all the mistakes themselves, learn from other people's mistakes*)
+(*also, nobody has time to make all the mistakes themselves, so learn from other people's mistakes*)

 ## Research